Dejan Iliev: Loan to Jagiellonia Białystok

 After an early end to his loan with ŠKF Sereď, Iliev opted to join Polish Ekstraklasa club Jagiellonia Białystok for the remainder of the 2019–20 season.
 He made four appearances after suffering an injury.

 Loan to Shrewsbury Town

 On 8 October 2020, Iliev joined League One side Shrewsbury Town on a short-term loan deal.
 On 28 January 2021, he returned to Arsenal.

 Second loan to Sereď

 On 26 July 2021, Arsenal announced that Iliev had returned to ŠKF Sereď on a season-long loan deal.

 AS Trenčín

 On 7 February 2022, Iliev signed a one-and-a-half-year contract with Fortuna Liga club AS Trenčín.
 He made his debut in goal on 30 April in a 5–2 victory against Tatran Liptovský Mikuláš.

+HJK Helsinki

+On 8 February 2023, Iliev signed with HJK Helsinki in Finland for the 2023 season, with an option for 2024.
+On 1 August 2023, it was announced that Iliev will be ruled out for the rest of the season following an elbow injury suffered in a Veikkausliiga match against SJK Seinäjoki.
+At the end of the season, HJK did not exercise their option and Iliev was released.

+Sarajevo

+In December 2023, Iliev signed with Bosnian Premier League club Sarajevo.
+At the end of the season, the club decided not to extend Iliev's contract.

+UTA Arad

+On 18 June 2024, Iliev signed with Liga I club UTA Arad.

 International career

 Iliev has appeared for Macedonia's under-19 and under-21 teams a total of ten times.
-He has been called up to the senior squad and made the bench ten times.
+He has been called up to the senior squad and made his debut in 2022.